 Travel and Accommodation

-It is strongly recommended that all participants complete the prescribed reading and online module before course commencement.
-Pre-reading will be sent to registered participants approximately two weeks prior to the course.
+It is strongly recommended that you complete the prescribed reading and online module before course commencement.
+RedR Australia will send you this information approximately two weeks prior to the course.

 Please refer to your course orientation guide, received upon enrolment, for more detailed essential course information.